-Four vying for three open seats on Roy-Hart School Board
+Four vying for three open seats on Roy-Hart school board

 Carol Blumrick

-Blumrick is one of two incumbents running for a seat on the board of education.
-She previously taught at the district’s elementary school for 30 years before retiring in 2017.
+Blumrick is one of two incumbent trustees running for re-election.
+She’s a retired Roy-Hart elementary teacher.

-She’s wrapping up her second term and is the board president this year.
+Blumrick is wrapping up her second term of office and is the board president this year.

-If re-elected, Blumrick said that since the pandemic is no longer at the forefront of the district’s daily educational concerns, she would focus on the district capital project that has been proposed to New York state.
-It would provide much needed additions and renovations to the over 100-year-old high school building.
+If re-elected, Blumrick said that since the pandemic is no longer at the forefront of the district’s daily educational concerns, she would focus on the district capital project that has been proposed to New York state, to undertake much-needed additions and renovations to the more-than 100-year-old high school building.

 “Now that Covid is behind us, I feel we’re on the move again,” she said.